Destination elopement at sunset by Tampa Photographer

 These two hotels are some of my favorites.
 Mandalay Bay actually has a huge ballroom for traditional weddings surrounded by their Shark Reef which is really awesome.
 The grounds for both hotels and rooftops also make for incredible backdrops – provided you arrange that with the hotel so they are not as populated.

-Let’s talk about your Las Vegas Elopement
+Las Vegas Elopement faq

 Similar Posts